uvarc/rc-learning/content/home/hero.md

 +++

-Research Computing at the University of Virginia provides computational, scientific programming, and data analysis workshops, many of which are offered in partnership with the UVA Library [Research Data Services](https://data.library.virginia.edu/training) and UVA [Health Sciences Library](https://cal.hsl.virginia.edu/calendar/data) websites.
+Research Computing provides computational, scientific programming, and data analysis workshops, many of which are offered in partnership with the UVA Library [Research Data Services](https://data.library.virginia.edu/training) and UVA [Health Sciences Library](https://cal.hsl.virginia.edu/calendar/data) websites.
 This site compiles RC workshop and tutorial materials as well as interactive exercises for students to review or study at their own pace.